 Like for example DMX512 and LIN, Max-i uses asynchronous UART communication with "Break" to separate telegrams.
 This is the most efficient way for Max-i, which uses synchronous binary communication on the bus where all byte values from 0 to 255 are possible (no code left for separation).
 To be able to hold back the communication when the bus is busy, it uses automatic flow control based on CTS.
 Although this kind of communication is an over 40 years old de-facto standard, it is unfortunately still not supported very well in the PC-world.

 The receiver FIFO in 16550 is cleverer as it is 11 bit wide to enable 100 % synchronization between the received bytes and the three error and status flags - Break, Framing Error and Parity error, but with a little help from Microsoft that feature is efficiently destroyed!
-Microsoft takes 11 bits from the FIFO, use the three status bits to fire some events, which may be executed much later when more tasks have had a chance to run, and they then throws the bits away, before the result is stored in a 16-bit stream, which could easily have contained all 11 bits.
+Microsoft takes 11 bits from the FIFO, use the three status bits to fire some events, which may be executed much later, and then throws them away, before the result is stored in a 16-bit stream, which could easily have contained all 11 bits.
 This makes it impossible to use any of the modern communication methods like 9th bit communication and telegram separation by means of Break because the vital synchronization between bytes and flags are lost and cannot be regained.
 This also means that in case of an error, all received bytes in the receiver FIFO and any following buffers must be thrown away because it is impossible to tell to which telegram an error belongs!

-To make it complete, Microsoft does not fire an event when the transmitter serial register becomes empty so that it is virtually impossible to control the modem control signals without listening for one's own communication, and they pass all modem signal commands through at least one level of task switching so that it for example is impossible to generate Break conditions below 11-16 mS depending on whether the PC has a single core or multicore CPU.
+To make it complete, Microsoft has only two flow control options - None and CTS, but it is not possible to specify whether CTS shall be handled in hardware or in software, which may be too slow.
+Besides, they do not fire an event when the transmitter serial register becomes empty (if this is possible) so it may be necessary to listen to one's own communication to control the modem signals in a reliable manner, and they pass all signals through at least one level of task switching so that it for example is impossible to generate Break conditions shorter than 11-16 mS unless it can be done in hardware.

-Today, most PC's do not have an RS-232 or RS-485 port, so it is very common to use USB-serial converters, but some precautions are necessary depending on the manufacturer:
+Today, most PC's do not have an RS-232 or RS-485 port and may not even have space for an extension board, so it is very common to use USB-serial converters, but some precautions are necessary depending on the manufacturer: